15BD – 15lt Bee Keeping – Cappings Reducer – Honey Recovery – De Candy – Wax Cleaning – Digital Controller

 Terms and conditions acceptance on checkout relate to usage, warranty and reporting any shipping damage, see about tab for full details.

-Orders are shipped signature on delivery.
+Orders are shipped signature on delivery with Australia Post.